MJEND7/MJEND7/README.md

-- 🔭 I’m currently working on MTA, Code+, ruby
+- 🔭 I’m currently At IDS as a front/backend dev 🎉

 - 🔗 My linkedIn: https://www.linkedin.com/in/markuss-cowburn-a814b1219/